 But how do know whether what you’re doing is working, and how can you improve.

 Machine learning takes AI to another level whereby discoveries within data sets influence the behaviour of the algorithm.
 Put another way, if AI can find meaning in the data, ML uses that knowledge to make adjustments as it goes and then makes more informed queries of that data.

 Think about medicine and healthcare.
 ML opens up new possibilities for identifying illnesses faster and understanding how to treat them on an individual, even cellular level.

 Or think about a driverless, autonomous car, in wet weather, where it is able to make accurate calculations like – or better than – a human would such as how fast it travels, brakes and steers.

 Workstar has helped some of Australia’s most successful companies develop effective digital eLearning strategies yielding genuine business improvement.
-Talk to one our specialists today and find how to get onboard.
+Talk to one of our specialists today and find how to get onboard.